-The experienced New York City car accident attorneys at Wingate, Russotti, Shapiro & Halperin, LLP have a long and successful track record of helping injured victims and their families secure just compensation for all of their losses.
+The experienced New York City car accident attorneys at Wingate, Russotti, Shapiro, Moses & Halperin, LLP have a long and successful track record of helping injured victims and their families secure just compensation for all of their losses.
 We can help you too.
 Please contact us to obtain more information about pursuing your legal rights.

 All injured victims of traffic collisions have the right to file a claim against the party responsible for the crash.
 This right extends to passengers who are injured in taxicab accidents.
 You can file a claim to receive compensation for your injuries if:

 - The driver dropped you off at an unsafe location